 Moneim Shamloul: After watching this video, you should have a good understanding of how to apply the agroinfiltration technique for production of recombinant proteins at large scale, which can be used for manufacturing subunit vaccines, therapeutic proteins, antibodies, and diagnostic antigens.

 Moneim Shamloul: While attempting this procedure, it is important to remember to control the plant growth (hydroponically), use viable Agrobacteria, control the vacuum pressure and duration, and monitor the peak of protein expression.
-Once mastered, this technique can be done in 24 hours if it is performed properly under controlled conditions.
+Once mastered, the agroinfiltration technique can be done in 24 hours if it is performed properly under controlled conditions.

 Provided Media